Thomas Richards (Tasmania): Writer

+It is difficult to estimate his complete critical, antiquarian and literary output as he often wrote under pseudonyms in order to hide the extent of the content of the papers that had come from his pen.
+'Mervinius', 'Edward Trevor Anwyl' and 'Peregrine' were among the names he used prior to his emigration to Australia.
+The majority of his short stories has a Welsh background and is set between Barmouth and Dolgellau in the county of his childhood, Merionethshire.
+Much of his unsigned output can be traced thanks to his habit of re-using entire sections across several of his antiquarian essays and short stories.

+In 2017 Rita Singer collected and edited a selection of Richards's Welsh stories for the first time and published them as Rob the Red-Hand and Other Stories of Welsh Society and Scenery.
+In a review of the book, Bethan Jenkins wrote These stories are suffused with an almost unbearably aching melancholy; for a lost country, lost youth, and first love.

 Richards was Australia's first literary critic and a pioneer of the Tasmanian short story.
 A significant volume of Richards' recognisable literary work was published in the Hobart Town Magazine.
 At least half of the magazine's content was poems, essays, reviews, sketches and short stories by him.
-It is difficult to estimate his complete critical, antiquarian and literary output as he often wrote under pseudonyms, in order to hide the extent of the content of the papers that had come from his pen.
-'Mervinius', 'Edward Trevor Anwyl' and 'Peregrine' were among the names he would use.
-The majority of his short stories had a Welsh background and were set between Barmouth and Dolgellau in the county of his childhood, Merionethshire.

-In 2017 Rita Singer collected and edited a selection of Richards's Welsh stories for the first time and published them as Rob the Red-Hand and Other Stories of Welsh Society and Scenery.
-In a review of the book, Bethan Jenkins wrote These stories are suffused with an almost unbearably aching melancholy; for a lost country, lost youth, and first love.
+Translations

+Although considered a minor writer, at least two of Richards's works were translated into other languages during his lifetime.
+His short-story collection Tales of Welsh Society and Scenery (1827) was translated into German as Romantische Darstellungen aus Wallis (1828).
+'Ysbryd Pont Fatthew' is an abridged Welsh translation of Richards's short story 'The Spectre of Pont Vathu' (1822).